mohsenMahmoodzadeh/fact-checks-crawler/Readme.md

 - Accelerate the process of crawling with fine-tuning the parameters in [settings.py](https://github.com/mohsenMahmoodzadeh/Fact-Checks-Crawler/blob/master/snopes/snopes/settings.py)

-- Improve the scalability and flexiblity of the crawler with suitable usage of pipelines (in [pipelines.py](https://github.com/mohsenMahmoodzadeh/Fact-Checks-Crawler/blob/master/snopes/snopes/pipelines.py)) and middlewares (in [middlewares.py](https://github.com/mohsenMahmoodzadeh/Fact-Checks-Crawler/blob/master/snopes/snopes/middlewares.py))
+- Improve the scalability and flexibility of the crawler with suitable usage of pipelines (in [pipelines.py](https://github.com/mohsenMahmoodzadeh/Fact-Checks-Crawler/blob/master/snopes/snopes/pipelines.py)) and middlewares (in [middlewares.py](https://github.com/mohsenMahmoodzadeh/Fact-Checks-Crawler/blob/master/snopes/snopes/middlewares.py))

 ## Contributing
 Fixes and improvements are more than welcome, so raise an issue or send a PR!